 Without knowing anything about the data behind the chart, what's the signal?
 You might guess that this graph represents an underlying reality that is good.
-If you saw this kind of graph in the context of a presentation—accompanied by a narrative you have no reason to question—you'd likely see it and nod your head in understanding.
-After all, that's what up and to the right means—warm fuzzies.
+If you saw this kind of graph in the context of a presentation—accompanied by a narrative you have no reason to question—you'd likely begin to nod your head in understanding.
+This is good.
+After all, up and to the right means warm fuzzies.

-Look at the following trend line and you'll get a very different, yet equally clear visual story:
+Now look at this next trend line.
+It presents a very different, yet equally clear visual story:

 Ouch.
-That doesn't look good.
-Someone has some 'splainin' to do!
+That doesn't look good ... someone has some explaining to do!

-That lack of critical thinking can be a problem.
-The decisions we make based on signals have real effects.
-We need to exercise caution and do less mindless headnodding, which is why the next time you see some warm fuzzy-generating chart—or wince-inducing graph, let that be a different kind of signal—one to start asking critical questions:
+This lack of critical thinking can create problems because decisions made based on signals have real consequences.
+Instead of mindless nodding, we might be better served taking a second look.
+The next time you see some warm fuzzy-generating chart—or wince-inducing graph, let that be a different kind of signal—one to start asking critical questions:

 - Does the graph accurately represent the underlying reality?

 - Is the "insight" you're getting telling you something useful?